 - The first time you run this step, several important text files are generated (e.g., CHANGES, dataset_description.json, participants.tsv, README etc.).
-On subsequent runs information may be added (e.g., participants.tsv will be updated).
-Other files, like the README and dataset_description.json should be filled in manually after they are first generated. - This Docker command is slightly different from the previous Docker command you ran. - -f /base/Nifti/code/convertall.py now tells HeuDiConv to use your revised convertall.py in the code directory. - In this case, we specify the subject we wish to process -s 219 and the name of the session -ss itbs. - We could specify multiple subjects like this: -s 219 220 -ss itbs - -c dcm2niix -b indicates that we want to use the dcm2niix converter with the -b flag (which creates BIDS).

-- --minmeta ensures that only the minimum necessary amount of data gets added to the JSON file when created.
-On the off chance that there is a LOT of meta-information in the DICOM header, the JSON file will not get swamped by it. fmriprep and mriqc are very sensitive to this information overload. - --overwrite This is a peculiar option.
+On subsequent runs, information may be added (e.g., participants.tsv will be updated).
+Other files, like the README and dataset_description.json should be filled in manually after they are first generated. - This Docker command is slightly different from the previous Docker command you ran. - -f /base/Nifti/code/heuristic.py now tells HeuDiConv to use your revised heuristic.py in the code directory. - In this case, we specify the subject we wish to process -s 219 and the name of the session -ss itbs. - We could specify multiple subjects like this: -s 219 220 -ss itbs - -c dcm2niix -b indicates that we want to use the dcm2niix converter with the -b flag (which creates BIDS). - --minmeta ensures that only the minimum necessary amount of data gets added to the JSON file when created.
+On the off chance that there is a LOT of meta-information in the DICOM header, the JSON file will not get swamped by it. fmriprep and mriqc are very sensitive to this information overload and will crash, so minmeta provides a layer of protection against such corruption.

+- --overwrite This is a peculiar option.
 Without it, I have found the second run of a sequence does not get generated.
 But with it, everything gets written again (even if it already exists).
-I don't know if this is my problem or the tool...but for now, I'm using --overwrite.

-Step 3 should produce a tree like this:
+I don't know if this is my problem or the tool...but for now, I'm using --overwrite. - Step 3 should produce a tree like this: